TMHSDigital/Random-Button.com/README.md

 2. Go to repository settings
 3. Navigate to "Pages" section
 4. Set source to "main" branch
-5. Your site will be available at https://TMHSDigital.github.io/Random-Button.com/
+5. Your experience will be available at https://TMHSDigital.github.io/Random-Button.com/